Tiered vs Flat-Rate Subscription Database Design

 WHERE id = $1 AND strategy = 'flat';

-Step 3: If pricing_strategy = 'tiered', execute a lateral join against pricing_tiers to map aggregated usage to the correct bracket.
+Step 3: If pricing_strategy = 'tiered', map aggregated usage to the correct bracket.

 WITH period_usage AS (